TrueNAS Nightly Development Documentation

 (Optional) Click Advanced Options to customize other dataset settings such as quotas, compression level, encryption, and case sensitivity.
 See Creating Datasets for more information on adding and customizing datasets.

-Select Multi-protocol (NFSv4/SMB) shares from the Purpose dropdown list to apply pre-determined Advanced Options settings for the share.
+Select Multi-protocol (NFSv4/SMB) shares from the Purpose dropdown list.
+This applies the pre-determined Other Options selected on the Advanced Options screen.

 (Optional) Enter a Description to help explain the share purpose.